-The Company performs a regular assessment of its own risks and solvency needs (the 'ORSA'), directed by the Board.
-The ORSA is the collection of interlinked processes implemented by AGL to identify, assess, monitor, manage and report on the short and long term risks that the Company faces and to determine the amount of capital ('Own Funds') necessary to ensure that overall solvency needs are met at all times.
+The Company performs a regular own risks and solvency assessment (the 'ORSA'), directed by the Board.
+The ORSA is the collection of interlinked processes implemented by AGL to identify, assess, monitor, manage and report on the short, medium and long term risks that the Company faces and to determine the amount of capital ('Own Funds') necessary to ensure that overall solvency needs are met at all times.